xmendez/wfuzz/docs/user/advanced.rst

 Filter Language
 ---------------

-Wfuzz's filter language grammar is build using `pyparsing <http://pyparsing.wikispaces.com/>`_, therefore it must be installed before using the command line parameters "--filter, --prefilter, --slice, --field".
+Wfuzz's filter language grammar is build using `pyparsing <http://pyparsing.wikispaces.com/>`_, therefore it must be installed before using the command line parameters "--filter, --prefilter, --slice, --field and --efield".

 The information about the filter language can be also obtained executing::